Hong Kong Chinese Cooking at the School of Wok

 Meanwhile: my top things to do in Hong Kong (sorry, some are quite touristy)

-• have a drink at Felix at the Peninsular Hotel and check out the men’s loos
+have a drink at the top floor Felix Restaurant at the Peninsula Hotel and check out their impressive men’s loos (for the view)

-• hob nob with the beautiful people at Happy Valley – Go horse racing
+hob nob with the beautiful people at Happy Valley Race Course –

-• have a bowl of snake soup under the escalators in Central
+have a bowl of snake soup at the snake restaurant under the mid levels escalators in Central

-• grab a blind massage at the blind massage school
+grab a blind massage at the blind massage school at the Dragon Department Store in Central

 EatCookExplore was a guest of the Hong Kong Tourism board